 - Failing to replant 2 years after logging, replanting with low-quality species.

 - Removing trees from rivers and stream bank (called riparian forest and normally excluded from exploitation even within a concession), building bridges by pilling up timber logs (which clogs water channels), building substandards logging roads without drainage systems, leading to erosion and landslips.

-Overexploitation doesn’t mean that the forest is cleared.
-In the most severe cases it might be reducted to scrubs and generate serious disturbances to its animals populations but forests were still there.
+Over-exploitation doesn’t mean that the forest is cleared.
+In the most severe cases it might have been reduced to scrubs and generated serious disturbances to its animals populations but forests were still there.
 Left to recover long enough, degraded forests could have regenerated themselves.

 1980-1998 : timber industry consolidation